Techvolutions05/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

-1. Geographic Variation
+1. Geographic Variation:

 The price of a drone is way cheaper in China than any other part of the world.

-2. Trend related to the news
+2. Trend related to the news:

 Drones are helping prevent the spread of COVID-19 and in some countries they're also being used to enforce social distancing.

 3. Who does that?

 Theres is a huge growing sport in the sports industry in countries within europe and the US.
 Where Drone pilots have won up to $1mil in one day.

 in some countries in europe, Drones are being used by law enforcement to enforce social distancing and also to fumigate to help the spread of COVID-19

-4. Answering a question people care about
+4. Answering a question people care about:

 What personal use can i do with a drone?

 A drone can used for entertainment or to take photos or videos from an aerial perspective.